therealOri/PyDelta-PythonObfuscator/README.md

 * compress_encrypt: Whether to compress and encrypt the entire code (default: True).
 * str_encryption_amount: Number of times to encrypt strings (default: 3).
 * compress_encrypt_amount: Number of times to compress and encrypt the code (default: 30).
+* compile_code: Whether to compile your code or not. (default: False).

 ### CLI Arguments:
 * no_add_anti_dbg